AndreiRohau/awsLambdaWithJava/readme.md

-Package this and use jar
+Package this and use jar as a lambda function